collage: busch gardensm colonial williamsburg, virginia beachnorfolk airport: the world is boardiingwww.norfolkairport.com

 TYPES OF PATHS: Paved path leading to the main building.
 Flooring in the exhibition galleries is dense carpet (indoor-outdoor) with gradual slopes for persons using wheelchairs, walkers or canes.
 Theater on second floor has well marked accessible entrance with space for wheelchairs.
 Camp and farm are linked to gallery building with ramps and hard surface paths.
 Packed dirt surface within each area.

-ENTRANCE: Attached to the parking lot, contains ticket counter, information desk and gift shop.
-Glass entry doors to museum gallery building, 36 in. wide, open out with metal hook handle located 37 in. above floor.
-Automatic doors on visitor service/orientation building.
+ENTRANCE: Glass entry doors to museum gallery building, 36 in. wide, open out with metal hook handle located 37 in. above floor.

 PUBLIC REST ROOMS: Gallery area and entrance.
 Doors are 33 in. wide, open out.
 Turns to enter.
 Accessible stalls have 32 in. wide doors opening out and handrails.
 19 in. toilet seat height, and 12 to 14 in. between commode and wall.
 Sink height is 31 in.
 Pipes are wrapped.
 Accessible stall checked regularly for obstructions.
 Rest rooms are identified by a raised figure with pants or skirt on door to designate men or women.